 McIntosh regains form as Northwestern routs Lewis 85-48

-''A team like Lewis, if you're not ready to play, they can really expose you,'' Northwestern coach Chris Collins said. ''They're well-coached, they cut hard, they move the ball, and if you're not locked in they can cause some problems, which they did a little bit early.

-''Our guys respected this team.
-We knew if we weren't ready to play they were going to expose us in some areas.''

-Gavin Skelly scored a season-high 15 points despite taking just five shots and Dererk Pardon added 12 for the Wildcats (9-4), who broke the game open with a 21-3 first-half run.
+Gavin Skelly scored a season-high 15 points despite taking just five shots and Dererk Pardon added 12 for the Wildcats (9-4), who took more than four minutes to record their first field goal before breaking it open with a 21-3 first-half run.

 Northwestern, an NCAA Tournament team for the first time last season, extended its season-high winning streak to four.

-Vic Law, the Wildcats' second-leading scorer, did not play after suffering a head injury that Collins confirmed was a concussion in the second half of Northwestern's victory over DePaul on Saturday.
+Vic Law, the Wildcats' second-leading scorer, did not play after suffering an apparent head injury in the second half of Northwestern's victory over DePaul on Sunday.

 McIntosh, who went 2 for 17 from the field against DePaul, regained his shooting touch, going 6 of 11 from 3-point range and 8 of 14 overall.

-''I kind of believe in the law of averages,'' McIntosh said. ''I shoot way too much to continue to shoot like that.
-I was just trying to keep my confidence and keep sticking to my routine, keep believing in myself and keep letting it go.''

-The 6-foot-8 Skelly, a reserve, had two 3s among his five baskets.
+The 6-foot-8 Skelly, a reserve, went 5 for 5 from the field, including two 3s.

-''I think Northwestern's good,'' Lewis coach Scott Trost said. ''They pressured us and took us out of some stuff that we normally don't see at our level.
-Their defensive pressure bothered us.''
+Charlie Hall, a senior walk-on and the son of ''Seinfeld'' and ''Veep'' star Julia Louis-Dreyfus, scored his first career point on a free throw with 1:08 left.

 BIG PICTURE